 Salaries and Benefits.
-The Department requests \$6.3 million from all sources for salaries and benefits for 55.6 full-time equivalent positions in Central Management.
+The Department requested \$6.3 million from all sources for salaries and benefits for 55.6 full-time equivalent positions in Central Management.
 The request is \$0.6 million more than enacted from all sources including reductions of \$38,113 from general revenues and \$0.2 million from restricted receipts offset by an increase of \$0.9 million from federal funds.
 The increase reflects the restoration of turnover savings included in the enacted budget, as well as the transfer of 3.8 positions to Central Management from other programs within the Department.
-The Governor recommends \$0.1 million less than requested to reflect turnover not included in the request for 2.0 positions for one-half of FY 2012.
+The Governor recommended \$0.1 million less than requested to reflect turnover not included in the request for 2.0 positions for one-half of FY 2012.
+The Assembly concurred.

 Bioterrorism.
-The Department requests revised FY 2012 expenditures of \$5.5 million from federal funds for bioterrorism preparedness.
+The Department requested revised FY 2012 expenditures of \$5.5 million from federal funds for bioterrorism preparedness.
 This is \$0.2 million more than enacted to reflect new and adjusted grant awards used to augment hospitals and healthcare entities to plan for, respond to and recover from mass casualty events.
 It also provides for grants to cities and towns for enhanced emergency response preparedness.
-The Governor recommends funding essentially as requested, but adds \$10,054 to reflect the funds from medical benefit savings available for operating expenditures.
+The Governor recommended funding essentially as requested, but added \$10,054 to reflect the funds from medical benefit savings available for operating expenditures.
+The Assembly removed the \$10,054 in unidentified operating expenses and concurred with the remainder of the recommendation.

 Pandemic Flu.
-The Department requests \$1.0 million less than enacted from federal funds for pandemic flu responses, including H1N1 activities.
+The Department requested \$1.0 million less than enacted from federal funds for pandemic flu responses, including H1N1 activities.
 Funding is used to strengthen the ability of the Department of Health and partner organizations to detect, contain and manage public health threats and emergencies.
 The request reflects revised awards and expenditures for these purposes.
-The Governor recommends funding as requested.
+The Governor recommended funding as requested.
+The Assembly concurred.

 Indirect Cost Recovery.
 The Department's request reduces expenditures from restricted receipts by \$0.5 million to reflect a reduction in the indirect costs recovered from federal grants.
-Excluding salaries and benefits, the enacted budget includes \$1.0 million from these funds directly budgeted in Central Management; however, other resources fund the Department of Health's share of centralized functions in the Department of Administration.
-The Governor recommends funding essentially as requested, but adds \$10,638 to reflect the funds from medical benefit savings available for operating expenditures.
+Excluding salaries and benefits, the enacted budget included \$1.0 million from these funds directly budgeted in Central Management; however, other resources fund the Department of Health's share of centralized functions in the Department of Administration.
+The Governor recommended funding essentially as requested, but added \$10,638 to reflect the funds from medical benefit savings available for operating expenditures.
+The Assembly removed the \$10,638 in unidentified operating expenses and concurred with the remainder of the recommendation.

 All Other Operations.
-The Department requests \$0.7 million, \$36,763 more than enacted for all other operations in Central Management.
+The Department requested \$0.7 million, \$36,763 more than enacted for all other operations in Central Management.
 This includes \$56,462 more from federal funds offset by \$19,699 less from general revenues.
 The request reflects increased federal funding for staff training as well as a reduction from general revenues for a telecommunications contract.
-The Governor recommends funding essentially as requested, but adds \$555 to reflect the funds from medical benefit savings available for operating expenditures.
+The Governor recommended funding essentially as requested, but added \$555 to reflect the funds from medical benefit savings available for operating expenditures.
+The Assembly removed the \$555 in unidentified operating expenses and concurred with the remainder of the recommendation.